 3. Cycle up to the Iconic Madonna del Ghisallo Chapel

-If you crave another outdoor adventure, consider doing a cycling day trip up to the chapel.
+If you crave another outdoor adventure, consider making a cycling day trip up to the chapel.
 Conversely, it’s dedicated to the patron saint of cycling itself – Madonna del Ghisallo.

 The route features an intense 1640 ft (500 m) ascent up the chapel, a famed pilgrimage for many Italian cyclists.
 The climb is guaranteed to be difficult, but the rewarding vistas from atop the hill will make it all the more worthwhile.
 The Italian Lakes Cycle Tour covers this and much more!